mxagar/deep_learning_udacity/04_RNN/DLND_RNNs.md

 5. Embedding vector visualization with t-SNE
 6. Save the embedding matrix as a dataframe

 Note that the training takes quite a long time.
-INstead off using this approach, we can try the next notebook, which is based in the second paper by Mikolov et al.; that paper improves the training speed.
+Instead off using this approach, we can try the next notebook, which is based in the second paper by Mikolov et al.; that paper improves the training speed.

 In the next section, some word arithmetics are shown; these were not in the original Udacity notebook, I tested them.